-Staff are aware of the associated risks and understand the measures in place to manage these.
-We will follow the advice provided in the Home Office's Preventing youth violence and gang involvement and its Criminal exploitation of children and vulnerable adults: county lines guidance.
+We will follow the advice provided in the Home Office's Criminal exploitation of children and vulnerable adults: county lines guidance.

 We recognise to help prevent violence in our setting this can require a mix of universal, targeted or specialist interventions.
 Our setting leaders will aim to: